ldrotos1/ffx-fire-infra/README.md

 # ffx-fire-infra
-Contains code for creating and maintaining the AWS cloud infrastructure for the Fairfax Fire and Rescue operations management application
+Contains code for creating and maintaining the AWS cloud infrastructure for a Fairfax Country Fire and Rescue operations management application.